brumewallet/onchain/rfc/TOKEN.md

 The token is an ERC20 but with an owner (DAO, timelocked DHAO, or timelocked multisig).

 The owner is able to:
-- Get debt by minting tokens (timelocked)
+- Get debt by minting tokens
 - Pay debt by burning tokens

 In other words:
-- Borrowing "money" from the token holders by increasing the supply (a.k.a investment)
+- Borrowing "money" from the token holders by increasing the supply
-- Giving "money" back to the token holders by reducing the supply (a.k.a dividends)
+- Refund "money" back to the token holders by reducing the supply

 The owner can propose to mint some amount of tokens, which can be only be executed after some delay in order to let the token market vote.